 As of fall 2013, TGIF is a program offered by the Student Environmental Resource Center (SERC).
-SERC is a functional area within the ASUC Student Union, a department within the Dean of Students (DOS) and Division of Student Affairs (SA), at UC Berkeley.
+SERC is a department within the Dean of Students (DOS) and Division of Student Affairs (SA) at UC Berkeley.
 TGIF must write and make public an annual report on its programmatic and financial activities each year.
-TGIF must also submit an annual student fee report to the Committee on Student Fees.
+TGIF must also submit an annual student fee report to the Committee on Student Fees (CSF).

 Yes.
 The TGIF Program has one staff Coordinator position (the TGIF & Sustainability Initiatives Coordinator) that is 1.0 FTE SERC.
 The TGIF Coordinator reports to the SERC Director and to the TGIF Committee.